d3plus/d3plus-plot/example/box-whisker.md

 # Box and Whisker Chart

+In descriptive statistics, a box and whisker plot is a method for graphically depicting groups of numerical data through their quartiles and outliers.

 The [BoxWhisker](http://d3plus.org/docs/#BoxWhisker) class defaults to being vertical.
 For the vertical box, we have to specify the x-axis to be the id and y-axis to be the value.
 We also need to group data by id and value in order to render the Box and Whisker correctly.

 ```js